Board of Trustees

 Rob is Vice-President of the Sobey Foundation, Chairman of the DR Sobey Foundation, Past Chairman of the Art Gallery of Nova Scotia and is an Honourary lifetime Governor of the AGNS.
 A Distinguished Patron of the National Gallery of Canada, he is also a Director on the Emeritus Board for the Gallery’s Foundation.
 Rob also served as a member of the WWF Atlantic Council.

-Selected Top CEO for Atlantic Canada in 2009 by Atlantic Business Magazine, Rob was an honours undergrad from Queen’s University, an MBA from Babson College, and the ICD.D designation.
-In 2019 he was awarded an Honourary Diploma from NSCC and in 2012 received a Queen Elizabeth II Diamond Jubilee Medal for his work as Honourary Colonel in the Canadian Army (artillery).
+Selected Top CEO for Atlantic Canada in 2009 by Atlantic Business Magazine, Rob has an honours undergrad from Queen’s University, an MBA from Babson College, and the ICD.D designation.
+He was awarded an Honourary Diploma from NSCC and received a Queen Elizabeth II Diamond Jubilee Medal and the Canadian Forces Decoration for his work as Honourary Colonel in the Canadian Army (artillery).

 Rob’s interests include music, boating, and racquet sports.
 He resides in rural Nova Scotia with his wife, Monique.
 They have two children, Jane and Matthew.